liuweiGL/vite-plugin-mkcert/.github/CONTRIBUTING.md

 ## Repo Setup

-The vite-plugin-mkcert repo is a monorepo using Yarn workspaces.
-The package manager used to install and link dependencies must be [Yarn v1](https://classic.yarnpkg.com/).
+The vite-plugin-mkcert repo is a monorepo using pnpm workspaces.
+The package manager used to install and link dependencies must be [pnpm](https://github.com/pnpm/pnpm).

 To development the plugin:

-1. Use `yarn dev` to start tsc server.
+1. Use `pnpm` to start tsc server.

-2. Use `yarn playground` to test the plguin.
+2. Use `pnpm playground` to test the plguin.